📆 2025 Rescue Calendar - Only $10! Save reptiles with every purchase

 Bearded Dragon

+Meet Terra!
 Terra is a very lively girl who will need an adventurous and active family to call home.
 She will need a minimum of a 4x2x2 enclosure and a lot of outside time.
 She walks well on a leash if that's your thing!
 She is a little bit of a picky eater and will not eat from a bowl.
 She prefers a piece of slate or being hand fed.
 She would love to have someone to cuddle, swim, and sunbathe with.
 Terra is special needs - not in daily care but in long time need.
 She has a mass on her back that will need to be monitored through her life.
 It is currently not bothering her, and she has been cleared by our veterinarian to be adopted.
+Terra will need a minimum of a 4x2x2 enclosure for adoption.

 Adoption fee: $75